 - Mechanical Pencils (1 for each kid)

-Cut out the flat part of the Styrofoam container.
+First, cut out the flat part of the Styrofoam veggie container.

-- I cut mine on a regular cutting board to keep from messing up my table and table cloth.
+- Use a cutting board or cutting mat to keep from messing up your table or counter.

-Next, cut that in half so that it is about the size of the front of your cards.
+Next, cut the flat piece of styrofoam in half so that it is roughly the size of the front of your cards.

 - For my 2 year old, I took the lead out of the pencil because she kept clicking the lead out and you want to use a blunt edge on the foam.

 - My oldest tried to write his name on the foam but since he’s 6, he doesn’t get the whole you have to write it backwards on a stamp concept.
-But the prints turn out very artistic either way so don’t stress if this happens to you.
+The prints turn out very artistic either way so don’t stress if this happens to you.

-Next, stamp it onto the front of the card.
-Do this for as many cards as you need and then just rinse off with hot water.
+Next, stamp the painted design onto the front of the card.
+Do this for as many cards as you need (adding paint as needed).
+Then rinse off the foam with hot water.
 The best part is that you can save it and reuse it as many times as you want.

-You can write a message on the inside of the card, or if your child is writing have him or her personalize it with their own message.
-Now just wait to see the delight on faces when this card is opened!
+You can write a message on the inside of the card, or if your child is writing have him personalize it with his own message.